Help Wanted (SpongeBob SquarePants): Home media

-"Help Wanted" was excluded in the SpongeBob SquarePants: The Complete First Season DVD, featuring the rest of the first-season episodes, since its release on October 28, 2003.
+"Help Wanted" was excluded from the SpongeBob SquarePants: The Complete First Season DVD, featuring the rest of the first-season episodes, since its release on October 28, 2003.
 It was not included because Nickelodeon did not want to pay Tiny Tim's estate for copyright clearance for the song featured in the episode.
 Subsequent DVD releases of the show include "Help Wanted", including the SpongeBob SquarePants: The Complete 3rd Season DVD as a bonus feature on September 27, 2005, the SpongeBob SquarePants: The First 100 Episodes DVD in 2009 which included all the episodes of seasons one through five, and the German release of the DVD of the first season.
 The First 100 Episodes DVD included a special feature called "Help Wanted" the Seven Seas Edition that featured "Help Wanted" in numerous languages.
 The episode "Help Wanted" was also a bonus feature in the series DVD called SpongeBob SquarePants: 10 Happiest Moments that was released on September 14, 2010.
 On April 29, 2014, "Help Wanted" was released on the "SpongeBob, You're Fired!" episode compilation DVD.
 Upon release, the DVD set was quickly sold out at Best Buy and was selling "briskly" at online retailers, including Amazon.com, Barnes & Noble, and Walmart.

 In 2013, the series main cast members, including Tom Kenny, Clancy Brown, Rodger Bumpass, and Bill Fagerbakke, performed a live read-through of the episode during the SpongeBob event called "SpongeBob Fan Shellabration".
 The read-through took place on a sound effects stage at the Universal Studios Hollywood on September 7–8.
 The event also hosted the screening of the winning videos from the inaugural SpongeBob SquareShorts: Original Fan Tributes competition.
 The pilot was performed live once again in July 2024 as part of the show's 25th anniversary during San Diego Comic-Con.